hgq719/docs/Account API.md

   No parameters

 - Response
-  Ip Range Json Object list
+  An array of Ip Range Json Object.

 ### Update a ip range of ip restrictions
 - End Point